Forced leaves start for thousands at USAID under a Trump plan to gut the foreign aid agency

 Democratic lawmakers and others call the move illegal without congressional approval.

-The same argument was made by the American Foreign Service Association and the American Federation of Government Employees in their lawsuit, which asks the federal court in Washington to compel the reopening of USAID’s buildings, return its staffers to work and restore funding.
+The same argument was made by the American Foreign Service Association and the American Federation of Government Employees in a lawsuit filed late Thursday.
+It asks the federal court in Washington to compel the reopening of USAID’s buildings, return its staffers to work and restore funding.

 Government officials “failed to acknowledge the catastrophic consequences of their actions, both as they pertain to American workers, the lives of millions around the world, and to US national interests,” the suit says.